ilikerobots/hcz-jekyll-blog/_posts/2016-12-26-developing-angular2-dart-asset-services.md

   </div>
 ```

 That's it... almost.
 If we view the app now, we can see randomized placeholder HTML, but the HTML isn't rendered properly.
-It's just printed as a text, HTML tags and all.
+It's just printed as text, HTML tags and all.

 ![Screenshot of kitten reader app](/assets/developing-angular2-dart-asset-services/Screenshot_kittens_html_as_string.png)